It’s an excellent day to discover the potential health benefits of dandelion.

 In an animal study, mice were treated with dandelion extracts.

 Researchers saw a significant decrease in cholesterol and triglyceride levels in mice.

 In another study, which was done on rabbits, it was found that rabbits who ate dandelion leaves and roots had much less cholesterol than rabbits who didn’t.

-Although these are animal studies, they still look promising as they can help people as well if proven highly effective for us.
+Although these are animal studies, they still look promising, as they can help people if proven highly effective for them.